Endogenous structural transformation in economic development

 \noi $^a$ Institute of New Structural Economics, Peking University, Beijing, China.

 \noi $^b$ Department of Applied Mathematics and Statistics, State University of New York, Stony Brook, NY 11794, USA.
 Email: \texttt{haipeng.xing@stonybrook.edu}

-We are grateful to Jones Chad, Gene Grossman, Joseph Kaboski, Edmund Phelps, Thomas Sargent, Joel Sobel, and Yi Wen for their helpful comment on an earlier version of the paper.
+We are grateful to Tony Addison, Jones Chad, Gene Grossman, Joseph Kaboski, Sejik Kim, Edmund Phelps, Richard Rogerson, Thomas Sargent, Joel Sobel, Philip Ushchev, Shlomo Weber, Yi Wen, Adrian Wood, and Bo Zhang for their suggestion on an earlier version of the paper.
+We also thank participants of webinars/seminars held by the CEPR-STEG programme, Moscow State University, Seoul National University, University of Copenhagen, Peking University for their helpful comment.